framesurge/perseus/docs/next/en-US/second-app.md

 This function is what we call in `lib.rs`, and it combines everything else in this file to produce an actual Perseus `Template` to be used.
 Note the name of the template as `index`, which Perseus interprets as special, which causes this template to be rendered at `/` (the landing page).

 Perseus' templating system is extremely versatile, and here we're using it to define our page itself through `.template()`, and to define a function that will modify the document `<head>` (which allows us to add a title) with `.head()`.
 Notably, we also use the _build state_ rendering strategy, which tells Perseus to call the `get_build_props()` function when your app builds to get some state.
-More on that now.
+More on that in a moment.

 #### `.template()`

-The result of this function is what Perseus will call when it wants to render your template (which it does more than you might think), and it passes it the props that your template takes as an `Option<String>`.
-This might seem a bit weird, but there are reasons under the hood.
-All you need to know here is that if your template takes any properties, they **will** be here, and it's safe to `.unwrap()` them for deserialization.
+This function is what Perseus will call when it wants to render your template (which it does more than you might think).
+If you've used the `#[perseus::template(...)]` macro on `index_page()`, you can provide `index_page` directly here, but it can be useful to understand what that macro is doing.

+Behind the scenes, that macro transforms your `index_page()` function to take properties as an `Option<String>` instead of as `IndexPageProps`, because Perseus actually passes your properties around internally as `String`s.
+At first, this might seem weird, but it avoids a few common problems that would increase your final Wasm binary size and make your website take a very long time to load.
+Interestingly, it's actually also more performant to use `String`s everywhere, because we need to perform that conversion anyway when we send your properties to a user's browser.

+If that all went over your head, don't worry, that's just what Perseus does behind the scenes, and what you used to have to do by hand!
+The `#[perseus::template(...)]` macro does all that for you now.

 #### `.head()`